GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 - Dictionary tagging (locating a specific set of words in texts)

 Analysing one or a number of texts of interest:
-- Topic modeling: identifying "groups of terms that tend to be representative of a given topic" (Toon, 2016) a form of unsupervised machine learning.
+- Topic modeling: unsupervised machine learning to identify groups of terms that may be representative of a given topic.
-- Document classification such as: Naive Bayes Classfication: uses Machine Learning to classify documents based on information in the text.
+- Document classification such as Naive Bayes Classfication: machine learning to classify documents based on information in the text.
-- Sentiment analysis: a popular Natural Language Processing technique used to determine whether data is positive, negative, or neutral.
+- Sentiment analysis: a popular NLP technique used to determine whether data is positive, negative, or neutral.
 Used in research to see public sentiment on products, ideas or policy.
-It is useful when scanning social media or comments sections to see the response to ideas, good or bad.
 - Network analysis: analaysis of structures comprising variables (represented by nodes), and the relationships (edges) between the nodes.
 - Named entity recognition: generates a list of people, places, dates, times, percentages, monetary terms [Illinois Library](https://hdl.handle.net/2142/102049).

 ----
-## Plug and Play analysis tools
+##  Analysis tools

 Plug and play tools are interfaces where you can easily add data and analysis is done for you.
-The tools run on your web browser and are also know as Graphic user interface or GUI tools.
-The majority of these tools will be based up python or R analysis codes.
-We can use these tools for simple data analysis and visulations, they are really useful in getting started with analysis and getting an idea of what your data holds.
+The tools run on your web browser and are also known as Graphic user interface or GUI tools.
+The majority of the tools are based on Python or R analysis codes.
+We can use these tools for simple data analysis and visulations, and they are really useful for exploratory analysis and getting an idea of what your data holds.

-- Pro's - easy to use, high level analysis,
+- Pro's - easy to use, high level analysis
-- Cons - often inflexible, not good for deeper analysis, may not be able to use with identifiable data
+- Cons - often inflexible, not good for deeper analysis, may not be able to use with identifiable data.

-### Gale Digital Scholar Lab - Griffith University subscription
+### Griffith University subscription tools

-Gale Digital scholar provides tools that can build, clean and analyse text based data.
+- [Gale Digital Scholar Lab](http://libraryproxy.griffith.edu.au/login?url=https://infotrac.gale.com/itweb/griffith?db=DSLAB)provides tools that can build, clean and analyse text based data.
 The lab is designed to use the Gale Primary Source archives, but you can use the analysis tools with your own data.
-- Sentiment analysis
+- [NVivo](https://www.griffith.edu.au/student-computing/available-software) - cluster analysis, phrase nets, tag clouds, sentiment analysis
--
+- [Leximancer](https://www.griffith.edu.au/student-computing/available-software) – network analysis, topic modeling, sentiment analysis, named entity recognition

 Find out more about Gale Digital Scholar Lab <a href ='https://go-gale-com.libraryproxy.griffith.edu.au/ps/start.do?p=DSLAB&u=griffith' target="_blank"> here </a> (login required)  and <a href ='https://sway.office.com/v4sYacFkErbH9HNo' target="_blank"> here. </a>

-### Open source (free) tools
+### Plug & Play open source (free) tools

 - <a href ='https://voyant-tools.org/' target="_blank"> Voyant </a>
 - <a href ='https://rawgraphs.io/' target="_blank"> Raw graphs </a>
 - <a href = 'https://www.danielsoper.com/sentimentanalysis/default.aspx' target="_blank"> Free Sentiment Analyzer from Prof. Soper </a> Good for one source.